ngsiokun/SavorMeDeviceSensitive/MOOD_TO_RECIPE_FLOW.md

 # Complete Flow: Mood → Nutrients → Recipe

+## Technical Documentation - Current Working System

+This document provides a detailed technical walkthrough of how the SavorMe system works from user input to recipe recommendation. **Status: Current and accurate for v2.1.0**

 ## End-to-End Example: User Feeling Stressed

 Let me walk you through exactly how the system works from a user selecting "Stressed" to getting a specific recipe recommendation.